-- 50. The exemption referred to in the second subparagraph of Article 20(13) of Regulation (EU) 2017/2402 with regard to the repayment of holders of securitisation positions whose underlying exposures are secured by assets, the value of which is guaranteed or fully mitigated by a repurchase obligation of either the assets securing the underlying exposures or of the underlying exposures themselves by another third party or parties, the seller or the third parties should meet both of the following conditions: - (a) they are not insolvent; - (b) there is no reason to believe that the entity would not be able to meet its obligations under the guarantee or the repurchase obligation.
+50. The exemption referred to in the second subparagraph of Article 20(13) of Regulation (EU) 2017/2402 with regard to the repayment of holders of securitisation positions whose underlying exposures are secured by assets, the value of which is guaranteed or fully mitigated by a repurchase obligation of either the assets securing the underlying exposures or of the underlying exposures by another third party or parties, the seller or the third parties should meet both of the following conditions:

-21.1.
+(a) they are not insolvent;

+(b) there is no reason to believe that the entity would not be able to meet its obligations under the guarantee or the repurchase obligation.

+Legislative text BACK TO TABLE OF CONTENTS 33 Article 21 - Requirements relating to standardisation 21.1.
 The originator, sponsor or original lender shall satisfy the risk retention requirement in accordance with Article 6.

-33. The originator, sponsor or original lender shall satisfy the risk retention requirement in accordance with Article 6.

-See Prospectus.

-Securitisation Regulation and U.S. Risk Retention Rules

-Securitisation Regulation

-The Seller shall, whilst any of the Notes remain outstanding retain for the life of such Notes a material net economic interest of not less than 5 per cent. with respect to the Transaction in accordance with Article 6(3)(c) of the Securitisation Regulation and undertakes that it will not reduce, hedge or otherwise mitigate its credit exposure to the material net economic interest for the purposes of Article 6(1) of the Securitisation Regulation and Article 12 of the Commission Delegated Regulation specifying the risk retention requirements pursuant to the Securitisation Regulation and, pursuant to Article 43(7) of the Securitisation Regulation, until regulatory technical standards are adopted by the Commission pursuant to Article 6(7) of the Securitisation Regulation.
-As at the Closing Date, such interest will, in accordance with Article 6(3)(c) Securitisation Regulation, and, pursuant to Article 43(7) of the Securitisation Regulation, be comprised of an interest in randomly selected exposures equivalent to no less than 5 per cent. of the nominal amount of the securitised exposures.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Risk retention (Article 21(1))

-- 47. The main objective of the risk retention criterion is to ensure an alignment between the originators'/sponsors'/original lenders' and investors' interests, and to avoid application of the originate-to-distribute model in securitisation. - 48.
-The content of the criterion is deemed sufficiently clear that no further guidance in addition to that provided by the Delegated Regulation further specifying the risk retention requirement in accordance with Article 6(7) of Regulation (EU) 2017/2402 is considered necessary.
+STS criteria 33.
+The originator, sponsor or original lender shall satisfy the risk retention requirement in accordance with Article 6.
+Verified?
+Yes PCS Comment See Prospectus, COMPLIANCE WITH ARTICLE 6 OF THE SECURITISATION REGULATION.
+Retention statement The Originator confirms that it has covenanted with the Issuer and the Note Trustee under the Receivables Purchase Agreement that the Originator will, for the life of the Transaction, retain a material net economic interest of not less than 5% in the Transaction in accordance with Article 6(3)(d) of the Securitisation Regulation, provided that the level of retention may reduce over time in compliance with Article 10(2) of the Commission Delegated Regulation specifying the risk retention requirements pursuant to Article 6 of the Securitisation Regulation, each as interpreted and applied on the Issue Date.
+As of the Issue Date, such interest will, in accordance with Article 6(3)(d) of the Securitisation Regulation, be retained through the holding of the Class B Notes and the Subordinated Loan.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Risk retention (Article 21(1)) 47.
+The main objective of the risk retention criterion is to ensure an alignment between the originators'/sponsors'/original lenders' and investors' interests, and to avoid application of the originate-todistribute model in securitisation.
+48. The content of the criterion is deemed sufficiently clear that no further guidance in addition to that provided by the Delegated Regulation further specifying the risk retention requirement in accordance with Article 6(7) of Regulation (EU) 2017/2402 is considered necessary.
+EBA Final non-ABCP STS Guidelines